 - Communicating their own personal boundaries with clients

-Integrity explores values and how they impact a birth professional’s clients, peers, community, and their reputation.
+Integrity explores values and how they impact a birth and lactation professional’s clients, peers, community, and their reputation.

 A CBI student or graduate will demonstrate integrity through: